HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## Ratelimit

-- Ratelimit works according to the leaky bucket method
+- Ratelimit works according to the token bucket method
 - So it is not counted 1:1 but also works with a storage container (burst)
   - Alternatively, for very precise counting, we have built our own generic module (ratecounting)
 - This sometimes makes it more difficult to understand when a rate limit has been reached